Towards Real-time Adaptation of Embodied Agent in Human-Robot Collaboration: An Enhanced Overcooked-AI Benchmark

-In order to better evaluate the agent's real-time adaptation capabilities, we adopted the teaming fluency metrics discussed in Hoffman~\shortcite{hoffman2019evaluating} and Nikolaidis~\shortcite{nikolaidis2024algorithmic} to design layouts for our real-time adaptation benchmark.
+In order to better evaluate the agent's real-time adaptation capabilities, we adopted the teaming fluency metrics discussed by Hoffman~\cite{hoffman2019evaluating} and Nikolaidis~\cite{nikolaidis2024algorithmic} to design layouts for our real-time adaptation benchmark.
 The teaming fluency of a layout is defined as the percentage of non-obstructed areas within the total free area of a layout.
-If one agent stays at one position and does not adapt, the other agent cannot finish the task independently, we then mark this position as an obstructed area (red crosses as shown in~\figref{fig:reactive_benchmark}A).
+If one agent stays at one position and does not move, and another agent cannot finish the task independently, we then mark this position as an obstructed area (red crosses as shown in~\figref{fig:reactive_benchmark}A).
 With this definition, a higher teaming fluency score suggests an open layout where agents can operate independently without much need to account for each other's presence.
 Conversely, a lower teaming fluency indicates a more confined and narrow layout, necessitating agents to adapt to one another.

-To generate layouts with different teaming fluency, we adopt the following two steps: first, we use GPT-4o to generate layouts with symbolic text representation by prompting it to vary the positions of interaction points (e.g., onion, tomato, pot) and adjust the number and positions of empty counters to change the free space.
-After generating enough layouts, we run a script to filter layouts based on whether they are solvable and teaming fluency.
-Finally, we manually review the layouts to ensure they are suitable for investigating different adaptation skills and revise them if needed.
+To generate layouts with different teaming fluency, we adopt the following three-step process: (1) we use GPT-4o to generate layouts with symbolic text representation by prompting it to vary the positions of interaction points (e.g., onion, tomato, pot) and adjust the number and positions of empty counters to change the free space.
+(2) After generating enough layouts, we run a script to filter layouts based on whether they are solvable and teaming fluency.
+(3) Finally, we manually review the layouts to ensure they are suitable for investigating different adaptation skills and revise them if needed.

 We have selected 22 layouts with teaming fluency scores ranging from 88.37\% to 7.14\%.
-More details are shown in the \appref{app:bench}A.2.
+More details are shown in the \appref{app:bench} A.2.
 These layouts impose constraints on concurrent motions with gradually increasing complexity, requiring agents to adapt to dynamic situations in real-time.